derf567/Midterm-Project-Flutter/README.md

 # Midterm Project

 🚀 **Welcome to the Midterm Project!** This Flutter-powered app is just the beginning of something great.
+This is my midterm project, which is a **money tracker**.
 Whether you're diving into Flutter for the first time or building on existing skills, this project serves as the foundation for mobile app mastery. 🌟

 ## 🚦 Getting Started